DHBW-STG-TINF17A/prolog-flex-bison/README.md

-# Prolog Compiler
+# Prolog Interpreter
-Prolog Compiler for Compiler Construction Lab (Summer Term 2019)
+Prolog Interpreter for Compiler Construction Lab (Summer Term 2019)

 ## Build and run instructions
 1. Clone to your local device via `git clone` or download locally